LaQuay/API-Out-of-the-box/README.md

 ## Troubleshooting

+### Make run failed
-Make sure the user has permission to `run.sh` and that this file is in `LF` format.
+Make sure the user has permission to run `run.sh` and that this file is in `LF` format.
 ```bash
 docker run '...'
 standard_init_linux.go:207: exec user process caused "no such file or directory"
 Makefile:18: recipe for target 'run' failed
 make: *** [run] Error 1
 ```

+### Illegal option '-' in .sh
+Make sure the user has permission to run `configure-postgres.sh` and that this file is in `LF` format.